Before discussing Wealthfront vs Betterment, let’s discuss Robo-advisors in general.

 Robo-advisors are mainstream tools in the finance world – they serve as a quick and reliable source of financial advice for everyone.
 Robo-advisors also automate the management of investments by using computer algorithms.

-With a growing number of market-available Robo-advisors, consumers are constantly bombarded with a ton of choices.
-To narrow it down for you, this article will be focused on two of the top choices: Wealthfront and Betterment.
+With a growing number of available Robo-advisors, consumers are constantly bombarded with a ton of choices.
+To narrow it down, this article will be focused on two of the top choices: Wealthfront and Betterment.

 This review puts the two platforms on a side by side comparison in order to help you determine which will best fit your financial needs.
 Everything from subscription fees and account types to goal setting and access to human advisors will be tackled in this review.
 Read on!